gazebosim/docs/tutorials/SDF/car_demo.md

 ```

 Here we define the name of our model `vehicle_blue`, which should be a unique name among its siblings (other tags or models on the same level).
-Each non-static model must have at least one link designated as the `canonical_link`; the implicit frame of the model is attached to this link.
+Each model may have one link designated as the `canonical_link`, the implicit frame of the model is attached to this link.
+If not defined, the first `<link>` will be chosen as the canonical link.
 The `<pose>` tag is used to define the position and orientation of our model and the `relative_to` attribute is used to define the pose of the model relative to any other frame.
 If `relative_to` is not defined, the model's `<pose>` will be relative to the world.